shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-linux-use-root-privileges.md

 	#/etc/sudoers.d/waagent
 	azureuser ALL = (ALL) NOPASSWD: ALL

-Este cambio permitirá que el usuario azureuser utilice sudo sin contraseña.
+Este cambio permitirá que el usuario "azureuser" use sudo sin contraseña.

 ## Solo clave SSH